dart-lang/site-www/src/server/google-cloud.md

 combined with Dart's Docker images, to run server-side Dart code.

-For examples of Dart servers implemented to run on Cloud Run, see the [dart-lang/samples repo][].
+Examples of Dart servers implemented to run on Cloud Run are [in the dart-lang/samples/repo][server examples].

 For more information about using Cloud Run, see the documentation for [building and deploying a service in other languages][cr].